Experience hanami (cherry blossom viewing) across Japan.

 Take a local train to Himeji, and then the Shinkansen into Kyoto.
 At night, we’ll see the Miyako Odori Spring Dance and Maruyama Park.

 Join Riki in his home town for a tour of Kyoto including the Golden Pavilion.
 Then follow the sakura on the Philosopher’s Path to the Silver Pavilion.
-At night, enjoy dinner at Wontana, Riki’s family favourite.
+At night, enjoy local Kyoto cuisine with Riki.

 Enjoy a free day in Kyoto.
 You could visit the Bamboo Forest in Arashiyama, or perhaps just relax under the cherry blossoms by the Kamo River?